eigerco/polka-storage/rfcs/006-delia-replication.md

 - Looping through the existing deal proposal flow three times.
 - Making parallel JSON‑RPC calls against individual storage provider servers.
 - Aggregating status feedback in the user interface and implementing a retry mechanism.
-- Provider selection process update - instead of the user manually selecting one provider, Delia will automatically select 3 different storage providers at random.
-Users will still have the option to replace any of them in the UI.
+- Provider selection process update - instead of the user manually selecting one provider, Delia will automatically select the 3 cheapest storage providers (by price per block).
+Users will still have the option to replace any of them in the UI, but they will still need to select a mininum of 3 providers.

 ## Motivation